Q&A with Robert Glazer on Effective Affiliate Marketing

 Second, all marketing partnerships should be based on trust, transparency and consistent communication.
 Both brands and their partners need to be upfront with one another about what each will provide/offer to the other and follow through on that.
 There shouldn’t be any “overpromising and underdelivering.”
 If an unexpected issue arises that requires an adjustment, both sides need to be clear about what went wrong and what will be done to fix it as opposed to covering up shortcomings.

-(Learn more about the importance of transparent performance partnerships® here.)
+(Learn more about the importance of transparent Performance Partnerships®.)

 Third, brands should be open to working with a variety of partners to reach as many audiences as possible.
-Part of what makes affiliate marketing so effective is that this partnership model gives brands built-in credibility with a group of potential customers.
-Rather than relying on a large brand to build a connection with various demographics, a properly structured affiliate marketing programme can connect a brand to several cultivated audiences.
+Part of what makes affiliate marketing so effective is that it’s a partnership model that gives brands built-in credibility with a group of potential customers.
+Rather than relying on a large brand to build a connection with various demographics, a properly structured affiliate marketing program can connect a brand to several cultivated audiences.

 Both brands and their affiliate partners are concerned about attribution and ensuring that the right models are applied to ensure the those contributing to a desired conversion receive credit and compensation.
 From your perspective, what is the most transparent way of allocating commission against such a conversion?

 RG: This is why affiliate technology is important, as are business model considerations.
 For example, attribution is likely to be quite different for a daily deal site with impulse purchases than it would be for a site with a long purchasing cycle and extensive personalization.

 There is also a lot of politics involved when it comes to attribution as no one wants to give up a piece of the pie.
 The technology already exists to help brands properly attribute whatever it is they want to give credit for.
 What’s missing for many brands is the internal leadership to use data to make the right decisions based on customer intent.